 - The accessibility of your print: Consider choosing a bold, large type font for your common name and other critical information on your PDP.
-Ideally, you’ll put this front and center on your label, unobscured by other design elements.
+Ideally, you’ll put this front and center on your food label, unobscured by other design elements.

 Net Quantity of Contents

-This information is required to be listed on your PDP, totaling the minimum amount of food in any given package.
+This information is required to be listed on your PDP, totaling the minimum amount of food product in any given package.
 This is different from the serving size, which can identify the proper amount that one ought to eat in a sitting.